Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 Q: HOW DO I FIND CREW MEMBERS?

-168 facilitates introductions through our Member Directory (registered users only) and at our various programs.
-Plus you are free to use our Facebook and Twitter Communities to find people.
-Please be sure to give us a like from all your cast and crew and recommend us.
+168 facilitates introductions through our Facebook and Twitter Communities.
 Some producers prefer to cast a wider net by offering the experience on Craig's List or their local acting/film communitites' bulletin boards or forums.
 Many aspiring crew members are willing to work just for the experience.

 Q: HOW MANY PEOPLE CAN BE ON A TEAM?